Social Workers Play Critical Roles During Disaster Relief

 Disaster Relief Social Work is Critical

 Social workers on the scene of a disaster fill roles which range from one-on-one counseling of local community members to assistance in helping the region as a whole move through the complex process of rebuilding.
 For some, the rewards of this type of work provide the deep satisfaction that brings purpose and meaning to life.
-If you are considering expanding your career into the field of social work, an Online Master of Science in Social Administration from the Case Western Reserve University can be helpful in achieving your goal.
+If you are considering expanding your career into the field of social work, an Online Master’s in Social Work from the Case Western Reserve University can be helpful in achieving your goal.